 Starchy foods and carbohydrates

-Starchy foods are our main source of carbohydrate and play an important role in a healthy diet.
+Starchy foods are our main source of carbohydrate and have an important role in a healthy diet.

-Where you can, choose wholegrain varieties, and eat potatoes with their skins on for more fibre.
+Where you can, choose wholegrain varieties, and eat potatoes with their skin on for more fibre.

 We should eat some starchy foods every day as part of a healthy, balanced diet.

 Starchy foods are a good source of energy and the main source of a range of nutrients in our diet.
 As well as starch, they contain fibre, calcium, iron and B vitamins.